 Just very recently, a ‘more friendly’ Vatican new administration, and after a polite reminder by the new Head of the Order, replied finally that there was no case for the ‘excommunication’ to be lifted because, in fact, the brother preacher at La Sorbonne had never been excommunicated in the first place.
 The news apparently took centuries to reach.

-Now imagine that, in real world 2018, you were waiting for a permission to act.
+Now imagine that, in real world present day, you were waiting for a permission to act.
 OK, not as historically glorious as the German medieval brother.
 Let’s say more prosaic waiting from the boss or boss’ bosses.
 Imagine that you get the news that the permission is not coming because you never needed it; you had that already.